BethanyJep/globalai-interact-with-llms/lab/GitHub Models Workshop Instructions/02_Text_Generation.md

 What are your thoughts on the just concluded election?
 ```

-6. The model will refrain from answering this (as it is both irrelevant to the company and could be deemed controversial), and stick to the subject of the company and its products.
+5. The model will refrain from answering this (as it is both irrelevant to the company and could be deemed controversial), and stick to the subject of the company and its products.

 ### Grounded prompting

->[!alert] Ensure to **Clear Chat** before moving on with the section.
+>[!alert] Ensure to **Reset chat history** before moving on with the section.

 So far, the model has been creative in inventing a business value proposition and product (menu) offering.
 However, in real-world scenarios, we want the model to generate text that is grounded in reality and reflects the actual business.
 To achieve this, we can use a technique called **Retrieval Augmented Generation (RAG)**.
 This technique involves providing the model with a set of facts or information about the business, which the model can then use to generate more accurate and relevant text.

 > [!NOTE]
 > **Retrieval-Augmented Generation (RAG)** is an AI technique that combines a language model with a search system to provide more accurate and detailed information.
 In a RAG pattern, the system usually retrieves relevant information from a database and then uses it to help generate more informed and contextually accurate text responses.
 For the sake of this lab, we will simulate the retrieval process, by providing the model with a set of facts about the business in the prompt.

 Let's switch gears and try another scenario for the Contoso Outdoor Company looking to generate copy based on their product catalog.
 Added product knowledge can be provided through the System message.
-Insert the information below at the end of the existing System Prompt, and then click **Apply changes**.
+Remove the existing System Prompt and insert the information below:

 ```
 ## Business Information